 Alternative: Day trip to Montserrat

-I did this day trip once and absolutely loved it.
+I did this day trip twice and absolutely loved it.
+Check out my web story to see what the train trip to Montserrat is like.

 Looking for more suggestions on what to do in Barcelona for 3 days?